grantmerola/filesystems-writing-project/filesystems.md

 ### <a name="intro">Intro</a>
 Filesystems are all around us they permeate our computing lives, almost always invisible.
 Like all hidden infrastructure they are essential to the modern functioning of society.
 Although filesystems play such an important role they are often bundled up with conversations about Operating Systems(OS).
 Filesystems *are* tightly coupled with operating systems, often in diagrams they are [shown](http://www.tldp.org/LDP/sag/html/overview-kernel.png) as part of the Kernel along with things like the Process, Network and Memory Managers, however filesystems are(on most systems) interchangeable.

 Due to the modular nature of many OSs the filesystem can be swapped out depending on the users need and wants.
-For instance some filesystems are fast others are reliable and other are highly compatible with other systems.
+For instance some filesystems are fast others are reliable or highly compatible with other systems.
 This means that you may need to make a choice of filesystem to suit some specialized need, I hope to give you enough information so that you can know which features you need, and also a passing familiarity with some of the major filesystems.

 ### <a name="what_is">What is a Filesystem?</a>
 Most users never know that the filesystem exists, this is partially by design the average user has no need to interact with the filesystem and the complexities contained within would cause more confusion.
 However most standard computers users have used the [GUI](https://techterms.com/definition/gui) to interact with the filesystem, on Windows - File Explorer, and on macOS - Finder.
 The GUI provides an easy way to interact with the filesystem, the application can handle much of the formating and hide many of the complexities.